MarcossIC/NotAble/README.md

 - Download the project from github
 - Run `npm install`, `pnpm install` or `bun install` at the root of the project
-- Create `.env` file and add your KEY's
+- Create `.env` file and add your KEY's (See example.env, required KEY)
 - Run `[npm, bun or pnpm] run dev` for a dev server.
 Navigate to `http://localhost:3000/`